2020 Stanley Cup playoffs: (1) Vegas Golden Knights vs. (3) Dallas Stars

 This was the first playoff series between these two teams.
 Vegas won their round-robin game between these two teams earlier in this year's playoffs 5–3.
 This was Vegas' second appearance in the conference finals.
 Their only previous conference finals was in 2018, which they won against the Winnipeg Jets in five games.
-This was Dallas's seventh conference finals appearance.
+This was Dallas's ninth semifinal/conference final appearance since the league began using a 16-team or greater playoff format in 1980.
 They last went to the conference finals in 2008, which they lost to the Detroit Red Wings in six games.
 These teams split their two games in this year's regular season series.

 The Stars defeated the Golden Knights in five games.
 Anton Khudobin made 25 saves and John Klingberg scored the only goal of game one for the Stars, shutting out Vegas 1–0.
 Robin Lehner posted his own shutout in game two, stopping all 24 shots in the Golden Knights' 3–0 victory.
 In game three, Alexander Radulov gave the Stars a 2–1 series lead after his goal 31 seconds into overtime ensured Dallas a 3–2 victory.
 Khudobin made 32 saves in game four, leading the Stars to a 2–1 win.
-In game five, the Stars came back from a 2–0 deficit in the third period to force overtime and at 3:36 of the first overtime, Denis Gurianov scored to send the Stars to the Stanley Cup Finals for the first time in 20 years with a 3–2 victory.
+In game five, the Stars came back from a 2–0 deficit in the third period to force overtime and at 3:36 of the first overtime, Denis Gurianov scored to send the Stars to the Stanley Cup Final for the first time in 20 years with a 3–2 victory.

-Stanley Cup Finals
+Stanley Cup Final

 This was the first playoff meeting between these two teams.
 Tampa Bay made their third Finals appearance.
-They last went to the Finals in 2015, which they lost to the Chicago Blackhawks in six games.
+They last went to the Final in 2015, which they lost to the Chicago Blackhawks in six games.
 Dallas made their fifth appearance in the Finals.
-They last went to the Finals in 2000, which they lost to the New Jersey Devils in six games.
+They last went to the Final in 2000, which they lost to the New Jersey Devils in six games.
 Dallas won both games in this year's regular season series.